-But in the past few weeks, we've read a lot less about the game itself but more about what the game has created — a communal “hangout” spot for players online.
+But in the past week, we've read a lot less about the game itself but more about what the game has created — a communal “hangout” spot for players online.

 In a nutshell, it's become a place where your friends are — and that sounds a lot like social media. 🤔

 “Just speaking for our family, it's still clear to us that Fortnite needs tight rules in our house, but we've shifted to thinking about it less as a video game and more as we might think about a teen talking on the phone for hours.” - Ernie Tedeschi

 Fortnite's success as a social network largely stems from that fact that it's really for anyone (even Drake) — it's free to play and available on every device.

 This year, we also saw a few Fortnite-focused apps emerge specifically around community:

 FortLeague is an iOS app that gives players rankings in the game 👀

 Where Should We Drop decides where you and your squad should land on Fortnite 🙌

 TFW when your business realllly needs a designer.

 Delesign will give you a dedicated senior-level designer for your UI/UX, graphic design, animation and illustration projects (for a flat monthly rate). 🙌